joakim/kay/README.md

     | if false -> marvin despair
 ```

 That's one expression of three messages, pipelined.
 First `= 42` is sent to the `answer` field, returning `true`, before `then` and `else` act on the result in turn.
-They are chaining methods, evaluating their passed inline block only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.
+Each evaluate their passed inline block only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.

 Expressions are evaluated left-to-right, so when passing the result of an expression in a message slot, or to ensure correct order of evaluation, the expression must be wrapped in `()`: